From being inspired by Ronaldo's tears to becoming Man Utd talisman: The rise of Bruno Fernandes

 “He does definitely have that (Ronaldo) presence,” Solskjaer said.
 “He has that influence and impact on his team-mates.
 We can just look at the results since he’s come in.
 He’s got lots of energy, leadership; he’s a team player, which is a key here now for us going forward.”

 Those leadership qualities led to him being given the captain's armband for the first time in October 2020, in a Champions League clash with Paris Saint-Germain.
-Solskjaer announced it in his pre-match press conference while Fernandes was in attendance, and it caught the Portugal international off guard.
+Solskjaer announced the decision in his pre-match press conference while Fernandes was in attendance, and it caught the Portugal international off guard.

-His pleasant surprise became a meme but he was so concerned about how his reaction could have been interpreted that he asked club staff to ensure the clip didn't get out.
+His pleasant surprise inspired numerous memes but Bruno was so concerned about how his reaction could have been interpreted that he asked club staff to ensure the clip didn't get out.
 He had nothing to worry about, though.
+Everyone was delighted for him.
+It was an honour and responsibility he fully deserved.

 “I think it’s something natural in me," Fernandes said about being a leader in the team.
 “I don’t do anything like saying: ‘I want to be a leader or I want to do things in a different way'.
-It’s the natural way I have.
+It’s the way I am.
 It’s something that’s in my game.

 While he is the key to United’s success, he is one of many important cogs when it comes to the national team.
 Coach Fernando Santos has an abundance of attacking talent to choose from as he prepares for the start of this summer's European Championship.